BEAST-Fitting/beast/docs/development_classes.rst

 The current file formats that are supported by the backends are:

-- "fits": Supported by "memory" and "cache" backends.
+- "fits": Supported by "memory" and "cache" backends ("disk" backend support TBD)

 - "hdf": Supported by "memory", "cache", and "disk" backends